SciTechCommunity/JavaVideos/1.4 Objects/objects.md

     }
 }
 ```
 And then go `bandit.getHealth()`, we would get the health of the bandit displayed to us!
-This is called an *Accessor methods*, which just returns data without altering it at all.
+This is called an *Accessor method*, which just returns data without altering it at all.

 We can also use methods to adjust data.
 So if our hero gets damaged, we could say `hero.moveTo(3,4)` to move away from the enemy to prevent another blow.
 This would change the hero's location, altering the data inside the object.
 This would be called a *mutator method*.
 Mutator methods mutate data.